 Making a world debate local

-Country Director for BBC Media Action, Burma
+Country Director for BBC Media Action, Myanmar

 It might not have made the international headlines.
 It didn't even feature famous names such as Aung San Suu Kyi.
 But a national TV and radio debate in Burma last week broke new ground in a country that is experiencing dizzying changes on an almost daily basis.